phil-rice/ShoppingKata2/README.md

 I ran out of time, so short circuited some of things I would normally do.
 The BuyNForY isn't properly generized - it's defined for 'Product'.
 I also didn't properly mock the tests in the 'addOffersToBasket' - I should have decoupled the results from the actual code

-#My thoughts while doing the kata
-I am detailing here how I approached the problem.

 # My first step: read the problem statement, turn it into tests
 I know that I am not great at processing textual requirements.
 My first goal is to turn the text into executable tests